Alan Gilbert (Australian academic): University of Manchester

 It is vital for the University to be strengthening its research profile through research selectivity (in the sense of investing in quality and divesting in [sic] mediocrity) and research concentration (in the sense of investing to develop and/or sustain world leading clusters of supreme excellence).
 If we do not make major progress on that research re-profiling agenda over the next year or so we will have lost a priceless opportunity.

-On 14 January 2010, the University of Manchester announced Alan Gilbert would be retiring from his position as president and vice chancellor of the university.
-Professor Dame Nancy Rothwell was then appointed acting vice chancellor.
+On 14 January 2010, the University of Manchester announced that Gilbert would be retiring from his position as president and vice chancellor of the university.
+Dame Nancy Rothwell was then appointed acting vice chancellor.
 Her appointment as the new vice chancellor was announced on 21 June 2010.

-October 2012 saw the opening of the Alan Gilbert "Learning Commons", named in honour of the former president.
-This building provides a variety of state of the art individual and group study facilities, and is managed by the University of Manchester Library.
+October 2012 saw the opening of the Alan Gilbert Learning Commons, named in honour of the former president.
+The building provides a variety of state-of-the-art individual and group study facilities and is managed by the University of Manchester Library.

 Personal life and death

 Gilbert was married to Ingrid, whom he married in 1967.
 They had two daughters, Michelle and Fiona.

-Gilbert died on 27 July 2010 in hospital in Manchester following a serious illness for the last few months of his life.
+He died on 27 July 2010 in hospital in Manchester following a serious illness for the last few months of his life.